Unboxed-Software/solana-course/content/token-swap.md

 As we talk through creating a swap pool, we'll assume we're creating a swap pool for two tokens named Token A and Token B. Creating the swap pool with the `spl-token-swap` library is as simple as sending a transaction with an instruction created with the `TokenSwap.createInitSwapInstruction` function.
 However, there are a number of accounts you need to create or derive beforehand that will be needed when creating that instruction:
 1. **Token swap state account** - holds information about the swap pool
-2. **Swap pool authority** - the account used to sign transactions on behalf of the swap program
+2. **Swap pool authority** - the PDA used to sign transactions on behalf of the swap program
-3. **Token accounts for Token A and Token B** - associated token accounts for each of the tokens and the swap pool
+3. **Token accounts for Token A and Token B** - token accounts that will hold tokens A and B for the pool
 4. **Pool token mint** - the mint for the swap pool's LP-token
-5. **Pool token account** - the token account for the pool token mint
+5. **Pool token account** - the token account for the initial minting of the pool token mint when the swap account is created
-6. **Pool token fee account** - the account that gets paid the swap pool's transaction fees
+6. **Pool token fee account** - the account that gets paid the swap pool's trading fees

 ### Token Swap State Account